 Getting your personal information corrected

 If you make a request to an agency about accessing or correcting your personal information, they must respond to that within 20 working days.
 Any agency may, in limited circumstances, extend the 20-working day timeframe, but they must tell you why, and let you know when they’ll give you the information.
-You can use our response calculator to work out the latest date an agency must respond to you by.
+You can use our response calculator on the left to work out the latest date an agency must respond to you by.

 One person complaining on behalf of many